 Online Ways and Places to Network

 When it comes to networking, one of the best places to do it is online.
-It’s a great way to leverage the power of technology in order to
+It’s a great way to leverage the power of technology.

 - Meet new people